Matherunner/hldoc/source/movement.rst

 Gravity
 -------

 Like other entities in the Half-Life universe, the player experiences gravity.
-Whenever the player is in the air, a constant downward acceleration will be applied.
+Whenever the player is in the air, the waterlevel is less than 2, and not waterjumping (see :ref:`waterjump`), a constant downward acceleration will be applied.
 The gravity in the Half-Life universe works in a similar way to the Newtonian gravity in the real world.
 Namely, a free falling object experiences a *constant* acceleration of :math:`g`, with value specified by

 .. math:: \mathtt{sv\_gravity} \times g_e